Facebook Ad Pixel Medical Laboratory Technician (MLT) Courses

 (Spring)

-Continued study of the composition and methods of assay of body fluids.
-Lipids, enzyme kinetics, liver function tests, renal function, cardiac assessment hormone levels and toxicology are discussed in lecture and performed in the laboratory.
+Continued study of the composition and methods of assay of blood and body fluids.
+Lecture topics include lipids, enzyme kinetics, liver function tests, renal function, cardiac assessment, therapeutic drugs and toxicology.
+Laboratory emphasizes analytic methodologies of selected analytes.
 [R-1]

 Prerequisite: